How the Process Works

 Once you decide to pursue adoption, you will begin the approval process.
 Because the process varies slightly in different areas of the state, some of the steps may also vary.

-The first step in some areas is an orientation meeting for prospective adoptive parents.
+Orientation: The first step is an orientation meeting for prospective adoptive parents.
 At this meeting the prospective parents may meet experienced adoptive or foster parents and one or more counselors who will provide an overview of the whole process, timeframes involved and the training schedule.

-The FDLE/FBI background screening should be done after orientation and before MAPP training if possible.
+Background Check: The FDLE/FBI background screening should be done after orientation and before PRIDE training if possible.

-The Model Approach to Partnership in Parenting (MAPP) is a ten-week training and preparation course that adoptive parents are required to successfully complete.
+Preparation Course or P.R.I.D.E.: P.R.I.D.E. is a nine week training and preparation course that adoptive parents are required to successfully complete.
 These training sessions are usually scheduled at night or on the weekends.
-The purpose of the training is two-fold: for parents to assess themselves and their family, and to explore and learn about adoption issues.
+The purpose of the training is two-fold: for parents to assess themselves and their family and to explore and learn about adoption issues.

 - Background checks at the local, state and federal level will be conducted, including having your fingerprints screened at the federal level.

-- References will be requested from your employer, school officials if you have children in school and character references from individuals who have known you and your family.
+- References will be requested from your employer and school officials if you have children in school.
+Character references will be requested from individuals who have known you and your family.

 - The counselor will visit your home one or more times to complete the home study.
 If you have children, it will be important for the counselor to ask them a few questions about what they think about adoption.
 Some of the topics that will be discussed with you and your spouse, if you have one, are: